BrixtinW/CS-312-Projects/Project6/Project6.md

 ### 39 - Combination Sum

 I sorted the candidate array and applied a branch and bound approach where I would prune values based on how they were sorted.
+This resulted in a sort of depth first search to find the possible values.
 Tristan also sorted the list before, and both Tristan and Jackson subtracted values rather than added values.
 Their starting node was the target and my starting node was zero.
 MaiLia did an approach similar to mine except she didn't prune any branches but built down starting at the top.

 ### 1584 - Min Cost to Connect All Points